Polish judge on front line of EU clash

 Already a member?

-The case could see him suspended from work pending a long trial.
+The affair could see him suspended from work pending a long trial.

-The prosecutor charges that Tuleya broke the law back in 2017 by allowing reporters to attend a court hearing that was meant to have been closed to the public, revealing secrets and spoiling an investigation.
+The prosecutor has said he broke the law in 2017 by letting reporters attend a court hearing that was meant to have been closed to the public, revealing secrets and spoiling an investigation.

-But Tuleya, who is a fierce critic of Poland's ruling Law and Justice (PiS) party, has said it was political revenge for his verdict - to reopen an investigation into allegations of voting violations by PiS on the national budget.
+But Tuleya, who is a fierce critic of Poland's ruling Law and Justice (PiS) party, has said it was political revenge for one of his verdicts - to reopen an investigation into accusations of PiS voting violations on the national budget.

-"No information that was not already out in the public was revealed [to the reporters]," he told Polish radio on Thursday.
+"No information that was not already out in the public was revealed [to the reporters]," he said of the prosecutor's claim on Polish radio on Thursday.

 "This is tangible evidence that Poland is no different from Turkey ...
-I am probably one of the pests that should be eliminated," he said.
+I am probably one of the pests that should be eliminated," Tuleya said, referring to Turkey's persecution of government opponents.

-He added that he would not attend the 20 March disciplinary hearing because the supreme court had earlier ruled the new disciplinary chamber had no authority in such matters.
+He would not go to the disciplinary chamber hearing in March, he added, because the supreme court had earlier ruled that the new chamber had no authority.

-PiS created the new disciplinary board as part of a series of reforms which the European Commission has said undermined judicial independence in the country.
+PiS created the chamber as part of wider reforms which the European Commission has said undermined judicial independence.

-It has launched legal challenges at the EU court in Luxembourg and sanctions procedures in Brussels to try stop PiS from forging ahead.
+The commission has launched legal challenges at the EU court in Luxembourg and sanctions procedures in Brussels to try stop the changes in Poland.

-It declined to comment on Tuleya's case.
+It declined to comment on Tuleya.

-"The [EU] commission is aware of this development [the prosecutor's request], but does not comment on individual cases," it told EUobserver.
+"The [EU] commission is aware of this development [the Polish prosecutor's request for an immunity waiver], but does not comment on individual cases," it told EUobserver.

-But the commission has applied to the EU court for "interim measures", ordering Poland to suspend the functioning of the disciplinary chamber until broader cases concerning judicial oversight in Poland had been resolved.
+But the commission has applied to the EU court for "interim measures", ordering Poland to suspend the functioning of the disciplinary chamber until broader issues concerning judicial oversight in Poland have been resolved.

-And the hearing at the EU court has been scheduled for 9 March, meaning that if EU judges issued an injunction, then Tuleya's disciplinary hearing, 11 days later, would fall by the wayside.
+And the hearing at the EU court is scheduled for 9 March, which means that if the EU judges issue an injunction, then Tuleya's disciplinary hearing, 11 days later, would fall by the wayside.

-Tuleya, a 49-year old from the Polish city of Łódź, has in the past been labelled an enemy of the state in pro-PiS media and social media and threatened with violence by government supporters.
+Tuleya, a 49-year old from the Polish city of Łódź, has in the past been labelled an enemy of the state in pro-PiS media and social media and threatened with violence.

 But he has continued to publicly campaign against the judicial reforms in a role which he has called that of a "civic judge".